jacxson/jacxson.github.io/README.md

 My portfolio has moved!
-Click the link below to be redirected.
+Click on the link below to be redirected.

 ## [Portfolio](https://jacxson.github.io/Portfolio)